How to Make a Pom Pom Banner.

-I’m so excited to share all about my fun trip to Knoxville, TN.
-Last month I had the amazing opportunity to work with JoAnn Fabric and Craft Stores and HGTV.
+Make the cutest – squishiest pom pom banners!
+Watch the video below to see these Pom-Pom banners in action.
+Big bright fluffy you-just-want-to-squish-them pom-pom banners.
+A few years ago I had the amazing opportunity to work with JoAnn Fabric and Craft Stores and HGTV.
 They invited three bloggers to film video craft tutorials for HGTV’s blog: Design Happens.
+We filmed at the Scripps Network in Knoxville, TN.
 For my video, we made pom-pom banners, and I love how they turned out!
+My pom pom banner reads: YAY! …but you can spell out any word or name you want!

-I loved getting to know the other two bloggers: Jess & Kathy along with Marianne of HGTV’s Design Happens blog.
-I always get nervous traveling alone, and it was so nice to make friends right off the bat with these gals.
-Marianne has such a fun job!
-They built this beautiful craft room set for her webisodes.
+I loved getting to know the other two bloggers: Kathy of Merriment Design and Jess of The Sewing Rabbit.
+I don’t love traveling alone, and it was so nice to make friends right off the bat with these gals.
+Marianne the host of HGTV Handmade has such a fun job!
+They built this beautiful craft room set for her “webisodes”.
 I’ve always wanted to do more video on NoBiggie, and working with them gave me more of a feel for video.
 If only I had this set up…plus the crew to do all the post production editing, I’d be all over it!…but sadly I don’t.
 I’ll keep dreaming. 😉

 It sure was fun to get made up and feel all glamorous for the day.